binhvu284/nobleco/README.md

 A simple React + Vite + TypeScript app with Login and Dashboard pages.
 Ready for GitHub and Vercel deployment.

-Note: This repository is for Fairiche software development.
+Note: This repository is for Nobleco software development.

 ## Features